Skip to content

 Args:

-symbol_library: The symbol library to use.
+symbol_library: The symbol library defining the token vocabulary.

 structure identification.